 MEERQAT offers Agile project managers just such a tool for ensuring they can get the most out of their retrospectives.
 Structured conversations powered by MEERQAT enable teams to reflect on what they do, what works, what doesn’t and why.

 The outcomes from each retrospective can be stored within the application, providing an important repository of information that can be reviewed as the team progresses through different phases of a project.

-This is another example of the way MEERQAT can add value to important team-based, quality improvement activities.Back to news
+This is another example of the way MEERQAT can add value to important team-based, quality improvement activities.
+Book a demo!